• Skip to primary navigation

 How to make a beet smoothie

 This smoothie is called easy for a reason!
-The only "work" you need to do is to peel the beet(s) and squeeze a lemon.
-Just bung it all in a blender and whizz until smooth.
+The only "work" you need to do is to peel the beetroots and squeeze a lemon.
+Just load it all in a blender and whizz until you have a smooth consistency.
 It's a great option for breakfast or as a mid afternoon pick me up.

 Recipe variations